japila-books/apache-spark-internals/docs/metrics/index.md

 ## <span id="MetricsServlet"> MetricsServlet Metrics Sink

-Among the metrics sinks is link:spark-metrics-MetricsServlet.adoc[MetricsServlet] that is used when *sink.servlet* metrics sink is configured in link:spark-metrics-MetricsConfig.adoc[metrics configuration].
+Among the metrics sinks is link:spark-metrics-MetricsServlet.md[MetricsServlet] that is used when *sink.servlet* metrics sink is configured in link:spark-metrics-MetricsConfig.md[metrics configuration].

 CAUTION: FIXME Describe configuration files and properties

 ## <span id="JmxSink"> JmxSink Metrics Sink

-Enable `org.apache.spark.metrics.sink.JmxSink` in link:spark-metrics-MetricsConfig.adoc[metrics configuration].
+Enable `org.apache.spark.metrics.sink.JmxSink` in link:spark-metrics-MetricsConfig.md[metrics configuration].

 You can then use `jconsole` to access Spark metrics through JMX.